CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab05.md

 11. Set **Refresh frequency** dropdown to **Daily**.
 Notice there is an option to set it to Weekly as well.
 12. Set **Time Zone** to your preferred time zone.

-    **Note**: Since this is a lab environment, you can set the time zone to your preferred time zone.
+    **Note:** Since this is a lab environment, you can set the time zone to your preferred time zone.
 In a real scenario, you will be setting the time zone based on your / data source location.

 13. Click **Add another time** link.
 Notice the Time option is displayed.
 14. Set **Time** to **noon**.
 Notice that you can set refresh on the top of the hour or half hour.